erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 -->
 ---
 ---
-# Bitcoin: Code as Specification
+## Bitcoin: Code as Specification
 If we built a new Bitcoin implementation today, where would we find the specification?

-* Bitcoin Core codebase - the reference implementation
+* Bitcoin Core codebase.
+The reference implementation
 * No formal written specification document
 * Consensus rules are implicit in the code
 <!--
-Bitcoin has an interesting characteristic - there's no formal specification document.
+Bitcoin has an interesting characteristic.
+There's no formal specification document.
 If you want to build a new Bitcoin implementation today, you essentially have to reverse-engineer Bitcoin Core.
 The consensus rules are implicit in the code, which means implementation differences can be catastrophic.
 -->
 ---

----
-# Lightning: Specification-First Approach
+## Lightning: Specification-First Approach

 Lightning Network took a different approach with BOLT specifications